 A Few Insider Tips on Working with Your Designer

 Creating a great relationship with your designer is beneficial to both parties.
 These are things that designers know and that you should add to your radar.
 How can both sides be most productive?
 How can we make sure that the best possible product is created for you?
 You want an environment where the creative process can flourish.

 Let’s put it this way: If you scratch your designer’s back, they’ll scratch yours.

 The great thing about a professional designer is that they are available to share their professional opinions with their clients – many of them make it their life’s mission to steer their clients in the right direction.
-You help them by sending photos and requested information on time, they become loyal to you and want to see you succeed.
+Helping your design by sending requested information on time, trust and loyalty is created.
+Designers genuinely want you to succeed.